At least 40 people die in western Kenya after a dam collapses following heavy rains

 The Old Kijabe Dam, located in the Mai Mahiu area of the Great Rift Valley region that is prone to flash floods, collapsed and water spilled downstream, carrying with it mud, rocks and uprooted trees, police official Stephen Kirui told The Associated Press.

-Vehicles were entangled in the debris on the roads and paramedics treated injured as waters submerged large areas.
+Vehicles were entangled in the debris on one of Kenya's busiest highways and paramedics treated the injured as waters submerged large areas.

 Ongoing rains in Kenya have caused flooding that has already killed nearly 100 people and postponed the opening of schools.
 Heavy rains have been pounding the country since mid-March and the Meteorology Department has warned of more rainfall.